zkotti/fun-in-lockdown/guide.md

 <img width="400" src="media/images/diet.jpg">

 ### Want to change your diet?
-Now is the time to start eating right.

 Maybe you can start by choosing one of the five diets that are listed below.

 1. Low-carb, whole-food diet